Now accepting applications! We are excited to announce a Rolling Admission Schedule!

 - Utilizing selection criteria, the class is selected and alternate places are assigned by the Admissions Committee.

 Once admission eligibility has been established, students are selected using the following criteria:

-- reference letters from biology, chemistry and laboratory instructors; letters from employers (supervisors and manager) are also acceptable
+- Reference letters from biology, chemistry and laboratory instructors; letters from employers (supervisors and managers) are also acceptable.